eliotstock/stake/README.md

     1. Check ethernet interface(s) have a connection, use DHCP for now
     1. Use an entire disk, 250GB SSD, LVM group, no need to encrypt
     1. Take photo of file system summary screen during installation
-    1. Hostname: `stake`.
+    1. Hostname: `node01`.
 Set a username.
     1. Import SSH identity: yes, GitHub, don’t allow password auth over SSH
     1. Use your SSH public key from GitHub
     1. No extra snaps